ucusergit/project1/README.md

 ### Forking the Github Repository

-It was not possible to fork the Github repository.
+It was not possible to fork the [Github Repository](https://github.com/ucusergit/project1).
 The Fork button was inactive and a message was displayed that the forking is not possible because I own this repository and I am not a member of any organization.

 ## Credits